 Once inside the castle, the first stop was a scale model showing how it would have looked in its heyday.
 Unfortunately, the light wasn’t good enough to take a shot of it, but the model enables you to get an impression of just how important a building it was.
 It also shows the vineyards which once surrounded the town.

 From there, we looked down into the dungeon, a deep and forbidding vault.
 Some of the Templars were imprisoned in it in September 1307 while awaiting trial for heresy, following a major operation against them instigated by King Philippe IV, known as le bel.
+Not much hope of escaping from this place or from the king’s jealousy of the Templars’ influence and fabulous wealth.

 The keep is preserved in its entirety and consists of a series of circular chambers.
 A secret passage (not so secret nowadays) built into the walls leads off one of the rooms.
 I had never been to the top of the keep before.
 The narrow spiral staircase of 119 steps did nothing for my claustrophobia.
 However, I soldiered on and was rewarded with a spectacular panoramic view.
 You’d certainly see the enemy coming from all directions.